 And if you’re planning on leading The Revolution instead of just being a part of it, here’s some more fortification:

 Read James Baldwin, Adrienne Rich, George Orwell, Ray Bradbury, Federico Garcia Lorca, Viet Thahn Nguyen.
 Listen to The Wailers, Catch A Fire; Stevie Wonder, Songs in the Key of Life; Marvin Gaye, What’s Going On; Kenrick Lamar, To Pimp A Butterfly; Solange Knowles, A Seat at the Table.
-Watch Fahrenheit 451, The Twilight Zone, Full Frontal with Samantha Bee, Last Night This Week with John Oliver.
+Watch Fahrenheit 451, The Twilight Zone, Black Mirror, Full Frontal with Samantha Bee, Last Night This Week with John Oliver.

-Happy world changing!
+Go get to world changing!